alealegg/CS4641/index.md

 ## Supervised Learning

 ### Data Adjustments
 1. Data split into training and testing data: We randomly split our data into training and testing sets so that we would be able to test our trained models.
-80% of our data was used for traning, and 20% was used for testing.
+80% of our data was used for training, and 20% was used for testing.
 2. Addition of labels: Using the true labels of the images will allow us to test how accurate our models are by comparing the true/actual labels with the predicted labels.

 ### Neural Network